Take a trip through time, space and the human body at the Denver Museum of Nature and Science—on us!*

 - The Salmon River is an interactive digital floor display inside the Wildlife Halls on the second floor, in the Bears and Sea Mammals area.
 Kids have a great time jumping on the pad and catching as many fish as they can.

 If you're an old hat to the museum, add a new twist to your experience with the museum's scavenger hunts, opens a new window!
-My four year old and I recently completed the hunt to find the secret diorama gnomes hidden throughout the exhibits and were amazed.
+My kid and I have completed the hunt to find the secret diorama gnomes hidden throughout the exhibits and had so much fun.
 If you decide to try it, bring a laser pointer; they're not easy to find, especially for little eyes.

 My favorite room is the Gems and Minerals room (all those colors and shapes!).
 What's yours?
 Let us know in the comments!